himansh025/himansh025/README.md

 <div class="hero-top-section"">
  <div class="hero-top-txt">
  <p>
  I have a strong passion for front-end development and love creating beautiful, interactive user interfaces.
-My expertise lies in HTML and CSS, where I have honed my skills to craft visually appealing and responsive web pages.
+My expertise lies in HTML and CSS, JavaScript Reactjs where I have honed my skills to craft visually appealing and responsive web pages.
 I strive to create seamless user experiences by leveraging the power of these core technologies.
  </p>
  </div>